Frequently Asked Questions

 You should upload the academic performance document that your institution typically issues.

-My transcript has been evaluated by a credential evaluation service.
-Can that evaluation be uploaded in lieu of my transcript?
+If my transcript has been evaluated by a credential evaluation service, can that evaluation be uploaded in lieu of my transcript?

 Yes.
 The evaluation must contain course and grade information, however.
 Please note, that if you are offered admission and accept that offer, an original transcript will be required directly from the issuing institution.